 White, green, oolong, and black — oh my!
-There are so many different varieties of tea, but what do all these names mean?
+There are so many different tea variations, but what do all these names mean?

-Surprisingly, although there are so many different variations of tea, the majority all come from the same plant: the Camellia sinensis, a small evergreen shrub native to Asia.
+Surprisingly, although there are so many different tea variations, the majority all come from the same plant: the Camellia sinensis, a small evergreen shrub native to Asia.
 Although all tea comes from the same plant, there are many unique variations across the world that contain different flavor profiles and notes.
-Additionally, each variation of tea can have different health benefits for drinkers, and are a staple of homeopathic remedies.
+Additionally, each of these different teas have various health benefits for drinkers and are a staple of homeopathic remedies.

-The only variation of teas that aren’t associated with this plant is herbal teas (aka herbal infusions), which typically comprise fruits, herbs, rose hips, rooibos, and other plants and their leaves.
+The only tea variations that aren’t associated with this plant is herbal teas (aka herbal infusions), which typically comprise fruits, herbs, rose hips, rooibos, and other plants and their leaves.
 A popular example is kratom, which comes from a tree closely related to coffee trees, but is steeped and drank as tea nonetheless.

 Green tea is a popular tea and often contains the most caffeine out of all the tea strains (although decaffeinated varieties are available).
 The “green” aspect of the tea comes from the fresh-cut leaves, which do not undergo an oxidation or withering process, unlike other strains.

 The flavor of green tea is astringent, slightly bitter, and subtle.
-Due to the process of preserving the green color and flavor of the leaves, it often carries more tannins, vitamin C, minerals, and chlorophyll than other varieties.
+Due to the process of preserving the green color and flavor of the leaves, it often carries more tannins, vitamin C, minerals, and chlorophyll than other tea variations.

 Some evidence-based studies have shown that the high amount of polyphenols in green tea (which makes up about 30% of the leaves and is preserved due to the method of processing).

 Other health benefits of green tea include the high amounts of catechins in this variety, which is a compound that can help boost and protect neural (brain) activity.